 Cost is also a big reason modular garage floors are so popular.
 Your initial thought may be that epoxy may be close to same cost, but In the long run, epoxy can be highly exoensive.
 Not only are modular floors more durable, they will last many times longer than epoxy.
 And as a bonus, you can take the floor with you when you move and reuse again!

 You’ll find that modular floor tiles offer great variety and versatility, and they won’t stain, fade, chip or develop mold.
 The ease and speed of installation is a tremendous upside!

 Ready to take your garage to the next level?
 Call us at

 You had a vision of what your dream garage would look like, you worked hard to get it done, and now it’s time to show it off.

-Taking photos of your garage is easy with modern cell phones or digital cameras—it just takes a little planning to get the best possible shots.
+Taking pictures of your garage tiles is easy with modern cell phones or digital cameras—it just takes a little planning to get the best possible shots.
 Over the years (and through a lot of trial and error) we’ve discovered what makes a garage photo really stand out.
 Below are a few tips.

 Clean your garage and remove any clutter (ex: boxes, stored house items, items on the floor, etc.) Give your floor a good sweep to get rid of any leaves, footprints, or dust from the installation.

 Lighting is key!
 Know which way your garage faces and use the sunlight (or sunset) to your advantage.